mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

 .. _innovus_submodularization:

-Sub-Modularization Within Innovus Steps
+Sub-Modular Node Design
 ==========================================================================

-The mflowgen steps we provide for Innovus are designed to be submodular.
+The mflowgen steps we provide for DC synthesis and Innovus place-and-route steps are designed to be submodular.
 This means that each step (which is already modular on its own) is further split into individual scripts for various purposes (e.g., reporting, setting up variables and margins, tweaking constraints).
 An mflowgen parameter called ``order`` then allows the user to parameterize how the step is run from a Python interface.
 For example, the user can remove a script that is not needed for their design, add an additional custom script for their design, or simply define a reordering of the existing scripts.

 Take a look at the design initialization step (i.e., ``cadence-innovus-init``), which is responsible for reading in the